yuchenwu73/yuchenwu73.github.io/contents/publications.md

             <a href="paper/applsci-14-06621-v2.pdf">[Paper]</a>
         </p>
         <p class="publication-description">
-            This paper proposes an advanced UAV material transportation and precision delivery method based on the Whale-Swarm Hybrid Algorithm (WSHA) and APCR-YOLOv8 model.
+            This paper proposes the Whale-Swarm Hybrid Algorithm (WSHA) and APCR-YOLOv8 model to optimize UAV delivery and improve path planning efficiency and detection accuracy.
         </p>
     </div>
 </div>